nervosnetwork/rfcs/rfcs/0000-transaction-filter-protocol/0000-transaction-filter-protocol.md

 ### AddFilter

 Upon receiving a `AddFilter` message, the given bit data will be added to the exsiting filter via bitwise OR operator.
 A filter must have been previously provided using `SetFilter`.
-This messsage is useful if a new filter is added to a peer whilst it has connections to the network open, it avoids the need to re-calculate and send an entirely new filter to every peer.
+This messsage is useful if a new filter is added to a peer whilst it has connections to the network open, alsp avoids the need to re-calculate and send an entirely new filter to every peer.

 ```
 table AddFilter {